cupy/cupy/docs/source/tutorial/basic.rst

 Current Device
 ~~~~~~~~~~~~~~

-CuPy has a concept of the *current* device, which is the default device on which
+CuPy has a concept of the *current device*, which is the default device on which
-the allocation, manipulation calculation and so on of arrays take place.
+the allocation, manipulation, calculation etc. of arrays are taken place.
 Suppose the ID of current device is 0.
 The following code allocates array contents on GPU 0.